 COVID-19 vaccination is the most critical element of the University's COVID-19 Prevention Plan.
-All University personnel and students are required to be vaccinated against COVID-19 unless a medical, religious, or philosophical exemption is declared.
-All UW units, personnel, and students must comply with the UW COVID-19 Vaccination Policy requirement by submitting the University COVID-19 Vaccine Attestation Form by the established deadlines in accordance with the policy.
+All University personnel and students are required to be vaccinated against COVID-19 unless an exemption is declared.

+All UW units, personnel, and students must comply with the UW COVID-19 Vaccination Policy requirement by submitting the University COVID-19 Vaccine Attestation Form by the established deadline stated in the policy.